Tech500/WiFi_Reset/README.md

    FTP to WiFi ipaddress.
 FTP username is: "admin" no quotes and "12345" no quotes is the FTP password.
    FileZilla was used in testing this Sketch.
 Hostname is the ip address in the Sketch.

+   Uncomment this line:  //delay(50 * 1000);  //Uncomment to test watchdog; 50 second delay  to test watchdog.
+Line is in the setup section of the the code.